vvkv/TivaC---TM4C123G-Launchpad/README.md

 # TivaC---TM4C123G-Launchpad
-This project s a beginner level Tiva C project to blink the LEDs using Code Composer Studio
+This project is a beginner level Tiva C project to blink the LEDs using Code Composer Studio